davidsblog/radioApi/README.md

 ##Work in progress...

 A small Web-API for playing internet radio streams using **madplay**.
-I am currently using it on a router running OpenWrt, but
+I am mainly using it on a router running OpenWrt, but I do use it on a Raspberry Pi too.
+I'm using **madplay** because it runs nicely on my router, and it streams internet radio pretty well.
-I will use it on a Raspberry Pi too.  *These* build instructions are aimed at Debian-based systems.
+*These* build instructions are aimed at Debian-based systems.
+But cross-compiling for OpenWrt is also possible.

-NOTE: I'm currently testing it on a **hardened** version of Raspbian (aka
-<a href="http://www.andreasgiemza.de/allgemein/ipe-r1-v2/">IPE V1 R2</a>) and it needs me to run ```modprobe snd_bcm2835```
-before I start the server.
+NOTE: I'm currently testing it on a **hardened** version of Raspbian, aka [IPE V1 R2](http://www.andreasgiemza.de/allgemein/ipe-r1-v2/), and it needs me to run ```modprobe snd_bcm2835``` before I start the server to enable sound output.

 I have included a simple UI which I'm using in the browser of my Android phone to work as a remote control.